Richard Boath: Career

-In 2016, Boath left Barclays and is pursuing an employment law claim against the bank, adjourned in December 2016.
+In 2016, Boath left Barclays, alleging that he had been unfairly dismissed after the Serious Fraud Office disclosed documents to Barclays.
+Boath subsequently pursued an employment law claim against the bank, adjourned in December 2016 and recommenced in September 2017.

+As of 2026, Boath is an adviser at Agora, a firm developing distributed ledger technology solutions for bonds.

 Barclays fraud case

 In June 2017, following a five-year investigation by the UK's Serious Fraud Office covering Barclays' activities during the 2008 financial crisis, the former Barclays chief executive John Varley and three former colleagues, Roger Jenkins, Thomas Kalaris and Boath were charged with conspiracy to commit fraud and the provision of unlawful financial assistance.

 In February 2020, Boath, along with Thomas Kalaris and Roger Jenkins, were found not guilty on all charges.
+Varley had previously been cleared of the same charges in June 2019.